eliezerraj/lambda-go-auth-apigw/README.md

 POC Lambda for technical purposes

-Lambda apigw authorizer for check JWT
+Lambda apigw authorizer for check JWT OAuth 2.0.
+This lambda must be used attached as an authorizar in ApiGateway

 ## Compile lambda